Ways to Extract Exchange Mailbox Data from EDB to PST

 • The log files on the system get deleted

 1. Go to Exchange Online and open Exchange Admin Center.
-Now, go to recipients and select mailboxes.
+Now, select recipients and go to mailboxes.
 A list of mailboxes will appear on your screen.

 Open Exchange Admin Center

-2. Right-click on the mailbox that you want to extract to PST, and then choose Export to a PST file option.
+2. Right-click on the mailbox you want to extract to PST, then choose the Export to a PST file option.

 Choose Export to a PST file